organisciak/dissertation/document/5_design_objective.md

 This chapter compares the effect of task design on the quality of crowdsourced objective data.
 Scoped to a reasonable parameterization of crowdsourcing as it is commonly practiced in information science -- a typical encoding task performed by paid crowds, the following questions will be pursued:

- * __RQ1__: Which approaches to collection interface design are worth pursuing as alternatives to the basic designs commonly employed in paid crowdsourcing?[^The _design space_ question.]
+ * __RQ1__: Which approaches to collection interface design are worth pursuing as alternatives to the basic designs commonly employed in paid crowdsourcing?^[The _design space_ question.]

- * __RQ2__: Is there a significant difference in the quality, reliability, and consistency of crowd contributions for the same task collected through different collection interfaces? [^The primary _data quality_ question.]
+ * __RQ2__: Is there a significant difference in the quality, reliability, and consistency of crowd contributions for the same task collected through different collection interfaces?^[The primary _data quality_ question.]

- * __RQ3__: Is there a qualitative difference in contributor satisfaction across different interfaces for the same task? [^The secondary _satisfaction_ question.]
+ * __RQ3__: Is there a qualitative difference in contributor satisfaction across different interfaces for the same task?^[The secondary _satisfaction_ question.]

- * __RQ4__: Do the findings generalize to different tasks, task types, and contexts (i.e. outside of paid platforms)? [^The _generalizability_ question.]
+ * __RQ4__: Do the findings generalize to different tasks, task types, and contexts (i.e. outside of paid platforms)?^[The _generalizability_ question.]

 RQ1 is the question of design, on synthesizing prior work and brainstorming directions to explore.
 It is a partially subjective question, but one still worth pursuing with diligence.